zaidajani/zaidajani/readme.md

 ### I am a student, developer, youtuber, and more!!

-* 🌱 I’m currently learning everything 🤣
+* 🌱 I’m currently learning everything 🤣.
 * 👩‍🏫 I teach programming on youtube
 * 🏫 I have a youtube channel <a href="https://youtube.com/zaidajani">Zaid Ajani</a>👋.
-* 🎈 I have over 100 repos on github
+* 🎈 I have over 103 repos on github.
 * 🎉 Fun fact, this readme is made on one of my youtube video ❗
-* 💻 Training the computer
+* 💻 Training the computer.

 ### Connect with Me